aschootemeijer/sp500_strategy_backtesting/README.md

 - data_loader.py: The current S&P 500 stocks are obtained from Wikipedia using web scraping.
 Their data is then automatically ingested via Yahoo Finance.
 - feature_engineer.py: Transformation of raw time-series data into technical indicators and signals.
 - analyse_stocks.py: The buying signal generation engine and performance calculator for individual stocks
-- eval_results.py: evaluates the performance of an enseble of stocks (strategy or control)
+- eval_results.py: evaluates the performance of an ensemble of stocks (strategy or control)
 - plotter.py: Visualization engine for side-by-side comparison of strategy vs. control equity curves.

 ### Result highlight